plotly/plotly.github.io/_posts/plotly2/2016-09-23-how-to-create-a-2d-histogram-heatmap.md

 steps:
  - title: Try an Example
    sub-steps:
-    - copy: "This 2 dimensional histogram is a great option if you want to bin across two variables."
+    - copy: "This 2 dimensional histogram is a great option if you want to compare distributions across two variables."
     - copy: "After selecting '2D Histogram Heatmap' under 'Chart Type', you can check out an example before adding your own data.
 Clicking the 'try an example' button will show what a sample chart looks like after adding data and playing with the style.
 You'll also see what values and style attributes were selected for this specific plot, as well as the end result."
       img: "![Example after](../static/images/make-a-histogram/2d hist example.png)"
     - copy: "You can also use the data featured in this tutorial by clicking on 'Open This Data in Plotly' on the left-hand side.
-It'll open in your workspace."
+It'll open in the workspace."
       img: "![Open data](../static/images/enter-data-in-the-grid/open-this-data.png)"

  - title: Add Your Data to Plotly